Pieter van Langen

 Objective.
 Minimise the number of conflicts between partial designs.

 Benefits.
-Less design effort and lower design costs.
+Less design costs.

 Assessment of tunnel design